scrollwm/packages/README.md

-UPDATE REQUIRED: no longer working on scrollfx
+UPDATE : no longer working on scrollfx

 # ScrollWM Packages - Setup Guide